ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: pre}

-   For this example, you'd see a response similar to the following output:
+   For this example, you see a response that is similar to the following output:
    ```
    Name         Region     Status
    us-south-1   us-south   available
    ```
    {: screen}

-3. List the {{site.data.keyword.vpc_short}}s that are associated with your account.
+3. List the VPCs that are associated with your account.
    ```
    ibmcloud is vpcs
    ```
    {: pre}

-   For this example, you'd see a response similar to the following output:
+   For this example, you see a response that is similar to the following output:
    ```
    ID                                          Name                                  Default   Created       Status      Tags
    0738-xxx1xx23-4xx5-6789-12x3-456xx7xx123x   my-vpc                                yes       1 month ago   available   -